How to Open A Bank Account No Creditor Can Touch

 Keep in mind that the process involved in opening an offshore bank account is not as straightforward as opening local domestic bank accounts, largely because there are more requirements and KYC processes that you must go through.
 However, some countries such as Belize or St Lucia, have very minimal requirements as far as nonresident account opening.

-There are many different types of structures that can be used in order to create a bulletproof asset protection structure.
+There are many different types of structures that can be used in order to create a bulletproof asset protection structure to hide your account from creditors and anyone who would want to do you harm.

-Having a business account that is opened by an LLC which is owned by an offshore asset protection trust is a very effective structure these days.
-We often recommend using a Cook Islands Trust together with a Nevis LLC and corporate account.
+Having a business account that is opened by an LLC which is owned by an offshore asset protection trust is a very effective structure that shields assets from prying eyes.
+We often recommend using a Cook Islands Trust together with a Nevis LLC and corporate Swiss Bank account.
 In this example, the offshore trust will own the LLC and the business bank account that is opened.
 Because the account is opened by the business and is not a personal account there is a legal separation of powers which effectively creates a second separate legal entity whereby your direct hold over the account is diminished.

 This type of arrangement makes it much more difficult for creditors access to your funds.
 It is important that you consult a professional to establish the offshore structure for you.
 If done incorrectly it could make it easier for creditors to get access.

 This is not an easy answer to give in 100 words.
-The key here is making sure that you do not commit a fraudulent transfer or fraudulent conveyance which is an intentional sale or transfer of your assets so as to intentionally avoid paying creditors.
+The key here is making sure that you do not commit a fraudulent transfer or fraudulent conveyance which is an intentional sale or transfer of your assets so as to intentionally avoid paying creditors if a lawsuit has already been brought against you.

 Some examples of fraudulent conveyance is when you: